 Introduction and present physical education programs in Sri Lanka: Physical education in the general education and higher education systems; Physical education at present in the United Kingdom, Portugal, Netherlands and in the Germany; Physical education at present in the USA and in Canada; Physical education at present in China, India and Japan; Physical education at present in Australia and in New Zealand; Physical education at present in Brazil, and in Cuba; Physical education at present in South Africa and in Kenya; Comparison of physical education systems in deferent countries mentioned above with Sri Lankan system.
-Field trips: the first one to study general physical education curriculum in the National Institute of Education (NIE) at Maharagama where the existing curriculum designing is being carried out, the second field trip to Ministry of Higher Education/ University Grant Commission to study physical education in higher education in Sri Lanka.
+Field trips: the first one to study general physical education curriculum in the National Institute of Education (NIE) at Maharagama where the existing curriculum designing is being carried out, the second field trip to Ministry of Higher Education/ University Grant Commission to study physical education in higher educational institution in Sri Lanka.

-PED 22207 Practicum - Level II Т Р F Learning theories; Teaching methods/ strategies; Preparation and usage of teaching/ learning resources: Teaching models in PE: technical model and 5E approach to lesson planning, game resources; Teaching models in PE: technical model and 5E approach to lesson planning, game sense, sport education etc.; Other contemporary approach to curriculum designing in PE: key learning areas; Fundamental motor skills, outcome base education; Vocational education, Bicultural awareness etc.; Practical teaching sessions at school settings (Two days block within the mid semester and three days block before the end semester).
+PED 22207Practicum - Level IITPFLearning theories; Teaching methods/ strategies; Preparation and usage of teaching/ learning resources; Teaching models in PE: technical model and 5E approach to lesson planning, game sense, sport education etc.; Other contemporary approach to curriculum designing in PE: key learning areas; Fundamental motor skills, outcome base education; Vocational education, Bicultural awareness etc.; Practical teaching sessions at school settings (Two days block within the mid semester and three days block before the end semester).

-PED 22208 Physical Education in Pre-school & Primary Schools Т - F ----------- -- --- --- --- --
+PED 22208 Physical Education in Pre-school & Primary Schools Т - F ----------- --- --- --- ---

-Pre-school education in world context; Primary education in the world context; Pre-school PE in world context; Primary school PE in world context; Pre-school education and physical education in Sri Lanka (Theory with practical); Primary school education and physical education in Sri Lanka (Theory with practical).
+Pre-school education in world context; Primary education in the world context; Preschool PE in world context; Primary school PE in world context; Pre-school education and physical education in Sri Lanka (Theory with practical); Primary school education and physical education in Sri Lanka (Theory with practical).
 Pre- School visits and a minor project work of a report with presentation.
 Primary School visit and a minor project work of a report with presentation.